Spectral Collapse Drives Loss of Plasticity in Deep Continual Learning: Related Work

-\paragraph{Curvature Based Methods} Our work contributes to a recent line of inquiry that connects loss of plasticity to the second-order properties of neural networks.
+Our work contributes to a recent line of inquiry that connects loss of plasticity to second-order information.
 Prior work by \citet{lewandowski2024directionscurvatureexplanationloss} provides strong empirical evidence that loss of plasticity correlates with a decline in the stable rank of a partial Hessian, proposing a Wasserstein penalty to maintain characteristics of the initial parameter distribution.
-In a complementary approach, \citet{lewandowski2024learning} focus on the spectral properties of the layer-wise weight matrices rather than the Hessian, using spectral regularization to keep the largest singular value near one, thereby maintaining favorable conditioning and gradient diversity.
-Our contributions advances this frontier in several key ways.
-First, where prior work only shows correlation, we develop a more formal, curvature-centric theory of trainability based on the full Hessian rank---a direct measure of the number of actionable optimization directions.
-Second, our proposed $L2$-ER regularizer is derived directly from this theory; by maximizing effective feature rank with a calibrated $L2$-penalty, it provides a principled mechanism for provably increasing the rank of the Hessian's Gauss-Newton approximation.
-Finally, our theoretical framework is unifying: it provides a lens through which disparate plasticity-preserving techniques, like continual backpropagation \citep{dohare_loss_2024} \sarjun{}{and Shrink \& Perturb \citep{ash2020warm}}, can all be understood as mechanisms that prevent spectral collapse.
+In a complementary approach, \citet{lewandowski2024learning} focus on the spectral properties of the layer-wise weight matrices, rather than the Hessian, using spectral regularization to keep the largest singular value near one, thereby maintaining favorable conditioning and gradient diversity.
+Similarly, Parseval regularization \citep{chung2024parseval} improves weight-matrix conditioning by enforcing orthogonality in the weight matrices to preserve gradient norms. \arnie{Need to work on this part after writing contributions.}